deb-intel/LPOTtest/_sources/docs/incompatible_changes.md.txt

 2. v1.2 unifies the calling style by setting model, calibration dataloader, evaluation dataloader, and metric through `quantizer` attributes rather than passing as function inputs.

-Refer to below examples to for details.
+Refer to below examples for details.

 ```python
 # user facing API example in v1.1